 Possible Solutions

-Before implementing specific measures preventing charity fraud, delegates are advised to discuss a charity’s primary mission, which is public benefit, and strive to devise a set of negotiated global standards that charities must fulfill.
+Before implementing specific measures preventing charity fraud, delegates are advised to discuss the purpose of charities and strive to devise a set of negotiated global standards that charities must abide by.
 These standards could target indicators of a successful charity, including transparency, governance, efficacy, efficiency, and integrity.
 It is crucial that delegates define an ‘inappropriate usage of donation funds,’ and clarify the extent to which charities or L3Cs can divert donation funds and contributions to furthering their cause or for trustees.
 Most definitions require charities to use their donations in full for their promised cause, which many charities did not follow.
 An alternative to a fixed percentage of donation spending could be a flexible evaluation process using cost-effectiveness analysis to determine whether the spending appropriately fulfills the charitable mission.

 To ensure the impact of these standards, delegates could reflect upon previous attempts to define charity, and establish legally-binding regulations and laws in conjunction with the standards.
 In the status quo, measures that smaller organizations are taking to prevent charity fraud are rather reactive instead of proactive.
 To actively address charity fraud, these regulations could be based on an international regulatory framework that enables organizations to regularly oversee charity organizations for potential misconduct.